schibsted/spid-tech-docs/resources/articles/mobile/access-tokens.md

 There are two kinds of access tokens as described below.

-### User access token
+### User token

-A user access token represents a user, they are generated upon login.
-The user access token is used to call the [/oauth/exchange/ ](/endpoints/POST/oauth/exchange/) end point which returns a one time code that is used to authenticate the user when communicating with the API.
+A user token represents a user, they are generated upon login.

 ### Client token

 Client tokens represents a client.
 Mobile clients never have access to client tokens.

+### Admin token

+Admin tokens are the tokens client admins use.